VladTZY/Bridgy/backend/README.md

 !
 USER ROLES

-- SUPER-ADMIN - can make any changes and create ADMIN/SCHOOL/ORGANIZATIONS users
+- SUPER_ADMIN - can make any changes and create ADMIN/SCHOOL/ORGANIZATIONS users
 - ADMIN - can see everything and create SCHOOL/ORGANIZATIONS users
 - SCHOOL - can manage students
 - ORGANIZATIONS - can create events